Raids Mark Latest Turn In Scooter Store Fraud Probe

 Wednesday and Thursday brought another example that nothing is free.
 Somebody -- often taxpayers -- has to pay.

-About 150 state and federal law enforcement officers raided the company's headquarters in a San Antonio suburb.
-The action was another phase in an ongoing health-care fraud investigation of the Scooter Store, which has an outlet in the Philadelphia region.
+About 150 state and federal law enforcement officers raided the company's headquarters in a

 The cost of health care is a huge component in local, state, and national debates about how to solve budget challenges.
 In recent years, the federal government has increased efforts to scrutinize billing practices and thwart fraud, with durable medical devices being one area of particular concern.